 - Donors who gave two years ago, but not since.

 - Donors whose gift amounts have significantly grown or fallen during a particular period of time.

 - First-time donors, especially those who might have been on your list for some time before making a gift.

 - High-engagement supporters (perhaps defined by Salsa Scoring) who aren't donors.

 As you can see, there’s very little about your supporters that you can’t discover and use to your advantage with help from Salsa’s supporter management tools.
-And if you need even more ways to examine your supporter data, Salsa also has some useful features to combine social insights with your supporter history and email data.
 Happy data discovering!